ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 When we require something like the `csv` module, it is part of the standard library (i.e.: it comes with Ruby).
 In this case, we can go over all the paths listed in that array until we find a file named `csv.rb`.
 If we go to `/home/arielj/.rvm/rubies/ruby-2.6.6/lib/ruby/2.6.0` we indeed find it.
 Ruby does the same to find the script and then loads the module so we can use it.

-When it can't find a file matching the name we required, it will raise an error we probably all saw more than we want to:
+When it can't find a file matching the name we required, it will raise an error.
+We have probably all seen more of that than we want to:

 ```ruby
 LoadError (cannot load such file -- some_unknown_module)